 Each paper goes through an initial review by the journal’s editor-in-chief.
-If this initial review is favourable, the paper undergoes a blind review process by two or more experts in the specific domain.
+If this initial review is favourable, the paper undergoes a double blind review process by two or more experts in the specific domain.
 Reviews are received by the editor-in-chief, who then provides the author with an editor’s report that contains the final recommendation: a conditional acceptance, a request for further revisions, or rejection.

 The criterion referring to linguistic consistency addresses the level of written English and layout of the paper.
 The level of written English of submitted papers will be ranked between 1-5 where one (5) is for paper with excellent English and 1 is for paper whose English is subjected to major revision.
 Top three (3) levels will be considered for acceptance.
 The lower levels will be proposed for revision and could be conditionally accepted.
 Thematic review will determine whether to accept or reject according to the originality, relevance for theory and practice, quality of content and presentation of submitted paper.

 Papers complying with both criteria will be considered for acceptance.
 Papers failing to satisfy one of the two criteria will be recommended for revision and could be conditionally accepted.
 The feedback results would be emailed to authors no matter if the paper is accepted or rejected.